lenhoanglnh/SmartPoop/English/3-bias.md

 > What do you mean "for which we are responsible"?
 All we've done is issue alerts.
 SmartPoop is only an aid to decision-making.

 > The problem is that our users trust SmartPoop so much that our decision aids have become decisions for the users.
-You saw it with Issa's case.
+You saw it with Mr. Gueye's case.
 When we told him to go to the emergency room, do you think he took that as a decision aid?
 No, he thought, oh boy, I have to go to the emergency room[^help-decision].
 And worse than that, he developed symptoms!

 [^help-decision]: When a decision support algorithm becomes powerful, it seems important to see it as more than just a decision "aid".
 Like Google Map, such algorithms can end up being listened to almost blindly by their users, so that the decision aid becomes essentially the decision itself.

 > OK.
-But it's not like we tortured Issa!
+But it's not like we tortured Mr. Gueye!

 > I've seen some terrifying *nocebo* experiments.
 In one of them, a patient just sits there.
 Nothing is done to her.
 But she is put in conditions that are conducive to *nocebo*.
 On a scale from 0 to 10, the patient reported a pain of 9.5.
 A pain of 9.5 out of 10!
 Like, it was probably for her comparable to the pain of childbirth[^experience-nocebo]!